cacher300/Tims-Picks-Bot/README.md

 ## Feedback and Contributions

 I welcome your feedback and contributions to improve **Tim's Picks Bot**.
 Feel free to fork the project and submit pull requests.
-Contact me at foamfollower1 on discord for any issues